Talk to a lawyer @499

 • One-Sided (Contested) Divorce: When one spouse opposes to a mutual divorce or when there is a disagreement between them about property, children, or alimony, the divorce is referred to be contested.
 To learn more, read a comprehensive guide on one-sided divorce in India.

 The legal procedure for divorce in India involves specific steps, which vary based on the type of divorce sought.
-Below, we outline step-by-step procedures for obtaining both mutual consent divorce and contested divorce.
+Below, we outline step-by-step procedures for obtaining both mutual consent and contested divorce.

 Divorce Procedure in Case of Mutual Divorce